 -

-Daily movement: Walking, standing, and moving through your day can feel steadier when meals include protein.
+Daily movement: Walking, standing, and moving through the day can feel steadier when meals include protein.

 -

-Routine physical tasks: Carrying groceries, climbing stairs, or staying active at home depend on muscle as working tissue, not as a fitness goal.
+Routine physical tasks: Carrying groceries, climbing stairs, or staying active at home relies on muscle as functional tissue.

 -

-General energy and recovery: When intake is lower, protein intake may help you feel more stable between meals and better equipped to handle normal daily demands.
+General energy and recovery: When intake is lower, protein may help the body feel more stable between meals and better equipped to handle daily demands.

 FAQs About Eating Protein for GLP-1 Users